 Double The Number of Top 10 Ranking Keywords

 We compared pages with embedded YouTube videos to those that did not have embedded videos.
 And found that pages or posts with YouTube video embed had more than double the number of keywords ranking in Google searches on page one.

 Related SEO Case Study

-Here's a related SEO case study of a site that used embedded YouTube videos that generates 1 million impression, 5,600 clicks, and more than 750 keywords ranking on the first page per month.
+Here's a related SEO case study of a cooking site (very competitive space) that used embedded YouTube videos that generates 1 million impression, 5,600 clicks, and more than 750 keywords ranking on the first page per month.

 Increases In Clicks, Impressions, and Average Position

 From the charts below, which were pulled from Google Search Console, you can see the increases in important metrics when the video was embedded on this page.

 INCREASE IN CLICKS

 INCREASE IN IMPRESSIONS